 Silver Sunday is a powerful vehicle to draw attention to the problem of loneliness amongst older people.
 Celebrating the contribution of older people to society, also increases their happiness and well-being and presents an opportunity to bring generations together.

-This year Silver Sunday takes place on 7 October 2018 and we have people queuing up to put on free events for older people.
+Next year Silver Sunday takes place on 6 October 2019.
 We are so grateful to local authorities, communities, private, voluntary and public organisations and individuals across the country who put on these events or simply write a card or deliver a cake.
 Past events have included zumba classes, curling, cricket, ballet, Silver circuit training, martial arts, Tai Chi and a Mad Hatter’s Tea Party.
 Details can be found at www.silversunday.org.uk.

 Silver Sunday started in Westminster in 2012 and since then has gained widespread support.
 The aim is to turn it into a national day matching Mothering Sunday and Fathers’ Day, establishing it in the national consciousness as a day when we think about older people and help them.
 With the support of the Sir Simon Milton Foundation, Silver Sunday has grown to the point where last year over 750 events were held nationwide – from the south of England to Glasgow and all the way to Northern Ireland.